-I am now to the point where I have grown my personal account, made invaluable connections with other traders, and helped educate others along the way.
+I am now to the point where I have grown my personal account, have developing numerous other great strategies for the stock and options markets, made invaluable connections with other traders, and helped educate others along the way.
 The StockedUp Facebook group has 4,000 members and is growing at a rapid pace.
 A lot of members like to follow the straddles that I post every week.
 The group has become an amazing place to discuss trading ideas, ask questions, and network.
-I have dedicated about 10,000 hours of study to this industry and it is relieving to say that my dedication has paid off.
+I have dedicated well over 10,000 hours of study to this industry and it is relieving to say that my dedication has paid off.
 I am glad I never quit.